Winner of 6 Tony Awards, including Best Musical,

 Parade),

-Maybe Happy Ending is the story of a chance encounter that sparks connection, adventure, and maybe even love.
-Critics say this totally originally new musical is "one of the most visually stunning shows to hit New York in ages" (
+The New York Times) and "one of the most visually stunning shows to hit New York in ages" (

 Read More